Polariton-Enhanced Exciton Transport: Lower polariton properties

-The repulsive interactions between excitons and polaritons have proven extremely useful for forming various potential profiles \cite{Tosi2012, Cristofolini2013, Liu2015, Askitopoulos2015, SunPRL2017}.
+The repulsive interactions between excitons and polaritons have proven extremely useful for forming various potential profiles \cite{Wertz2010, SanvittoNatPhot2011, Tosi2012, Cristofolini2013, Askitopoulos2015, SchmutzlerPRB2015, Liu2015, SunPRL2017}.
 From these studies, it can be seen that most of the excitons are essentially stationary.
 The profile of their distribution can be deduced from the energy profile of the polaritons, and largely resembles the profile of the pump spot.
-However, the details of the distribution matter, especially when attempting to measure the strength of the interactions.
-To do so, one must isolate a sufficiently large population of observable polaritons far from the undetectable bare excitons.
+However, the details of the distribution matter, especially when attempting to measure the strength of the interactions when using a non-resonant pump.
+To do so, one must isolate a sufficiently large population of observable polaritons far from all undetectable excitons.
 This is necessary so that measured interactions are caused only by detected particles, allowing the density dependence to be determined.
-One recent work \cite{SunNatPhys2017} used the assumption that all of the excitons not detected by the NA of the optics had the low diffusion lengths reported in semiconductor QWs \cite{Heller1996, Ramsteiner1997, Zhao2002} and organics \cite{Akselrod2010, Akselrod2014} of $\lesssim1\;\mu$m.
-To the contrary, we show that the bottleneck exciton-polaritons do not exhibit the nearly stationary behavior of bare excitons, and yet can have a significant population.
-This can be used to explain the large discrepancy in measured values of the polariton-polariton interaction strength \cite{Rodriguez2016, Walker2017, SunNatPhys2017}.
+One recent work \cite{SunNatPhys2017}, which implemented non-resonant excitation, used the assumption that all of the excitons not detected by the NA of the optics had the low diffusion lengths reported in semiconductor QWs \cite{Heller1996, Ramsteiner1997, Zhao2002} and organics \cite{Akselrod2010, Akselrod2014} of $\lesssim1~\mu$m.
+To the contrary, we show that the bottleneck excitons do not exhibit the nearly stationary behavior of bare excitons, and yet can have a significant population.
+This can be used, at least in part, to explain the large discrepancy in measured values of the polariton-polariton interaction strength \cite{Rodriguez2016, Walker2017, SunNatPhys2017}.